cc4v/cc4v/docs/api_design.md

 ## This framework is/does:

 - Eliminate hard part for artists.
 Provide easy way to do something.
+- Be the first step for doing something.
+Should be the best tool for prototyping.
+    - If there are other professional tools compared to this framework.
+We should give way to them as the next step.
+We don't need to create professional tools.
+(But users can create them using/upon this framework.)

 ## This framework is not / does not: